Kyson/AndroidGodEye/README.md

 GodEyeMonitor.shutDown()
 ```

-### Step4
+### Install IDE Plugin

-You're good to go!

-Connect mobile phones and computers with USB, run `adb forward tcp:5390 tcp:5390`, then open `http://localhost:5390/index.html` on PC.
-If you don't have a USB, you can also open `http://PhoneIp:5390/index.html` directly, ensure that mobile phones and PC are in the same LAN segment of course.

-> Default port is 5390, you can find ip in logcat output after call `GodEyeMonitor.work(context)`, log is like:'Open AndroidGodEye dashboard [ http://xxx.xxx.xxx.xxx:5390/index.html" ] in your browser...'.

-#### Optional

 It's tedious to execute commands `adb forward tcp:5390 tcp:5390` and open browsers every time.
-You can install Android Studio plug-in(`android-godeye-idea-plugin/godeye.jar`).
+You can install Android Studio plug-in(`android-godeye-idea-plugin/android-godeye-idea-plugin.jar`).

+Connect mobile phones and computers with USB, run `adb forward tcp:5390 tcp:5390`, then open `http://localhost:port/index.html`(**Note that /index.html is necessary!!!**) on PC.
+If you don't have a USB, you can also open `http://mobile ip:port/index.html` directly, ensure that mobile phones and PC are in the same LAN segment of course.

+> Default port is 5390, you can find ip in logcat output after call `GodEyeMonitor.work(context,port)`, log is like:'Open AndroidGodEye dashboard [ http://ip:port/index.html" ] in your browser...'.

-now enjoy it!
+Now enjoy it!

-**Okay...If you just want to see the results, you can install [APK](https://fir.im/5k67) directly.**
+**If you just want to see the results, you can install [APK](https://fir.im/5k67) directly.**

-**Note that /index.html is necessary!!!**

-## Debug Monitor
+## Performance Visualization Panel

 ###### Click  ↓  to preview